studienkollegBank Account in Germany for Students: Complete Guide 2026

 The FSP for the T-Kurs consists of:

-Each written exam typically lasts 3—4 hours.
+Each written exam lasts 3—4 hours.
 You need a passing grade (at least 4.0 on the German grading scale, where 1.0 is best) in each subject.

 Passing the T-Kurs FSP qualifies you for: